sphinx-doc/sphinx/doc/invocation.rst

 .. option:: -t tag

    Define the tag *tag*.
-This is relevant for :dir:`only` directives that only include their content if this tag is set.
+This is relevant for :rst:dir:`only` directives that only include their content if this tag is set.

    .. versionadded:: 0.6